SANTAOLOGY THE SERIES

 Limited class size

-We will limit the class size for each group to 20 registrations.
-Our hope is that limiting the class size will allow for a more personal experience for everyone.
+We will limit the class size for each group to 25 registrations.
+Our goal is to limit the class size, allowing for a more personal experience for everyone.

 Same time, Same day, Same members

-We will offer classes weekly for 5 consecutive weeks.
+We will offer classes weekly for six consecutive weeks.

-Registration will be for 5 classes on the same day of the week for 5 weeks.
-We will offer two days to choose from - Sunday and Monday.
+Registration will be for six classes on the same day for six weeks.
+We are offering two days to choose from - Tuesday and Wednesday.

-The same 20 registrants will be assigned to your group for the entire 5 week series.
-Our hope is that by the end of the 5 weeks we all will have new contacts/friends/resources within the Santa Community by the end of the six weeks.
+The same 25 registrants will be assigned to your group for the six-week series.
+Because of the small class size, we will all have new contacts/friends/resources within the Santa Community by the end of the six weeks.

 A group email will be utilized.
-Those that do not want to be included in the group need to communicate that desire to DebraGillham@gmail.com prior to the first class.
+Those not wanting to be included in the group directory must communicate that desire to email@example.com before the first class.
 A group directory will be issued to all participants.

-We plan to open each zoom meeting 1 hour prior to class time.
-This will allow participants to socialize with other classmates or ask questions.
-We are not sure what to call it – Social time, Happy Hour, Free-for All… but we want everyone to feel free to join early if they want to participate.
-This is optional and you can join us to chat early or wait to join the meeting at the scheduled time.
-Communication between students and teacher during social hour will be via unmuting, chat or raising of a hand depending on the noise volume.
+We plan to open each Zoom meeting 1 hour before class time.
+This first hour will allow participants to socialize with other classmates or ask questions.
+We are unsure what to call it, so say- Social time, Happy Hour, Free-for All, etc. But we want everyone to feel free to join early if they wish to participate.
+This first hour is optional, and you can join us to chat early or wait to join the meeting at the scheduled class time.
+Communication between students and teacher during the social hour will be via unmuting, chat, or hand raising, depending on the noise volume.

 Classes consist of 1 ½ hours of instruction via Zoom.
-Communication during class will be by chat or raising hand – Producer will relay comments or questions to teacher via transceiver.
+Communication during class will be by chat or raising a hand – Producer will relay comments or questions to the teacher via a transceiver.

-We are punctual and the classes will begin promptly at the set time and will conclude on time.
-Those joining the meeting late or leaving the meeting early will need to review the videos to catch any information they missed.
+We are punctual, and the classes will begin promptly at the set time and will conclude on time.
+Those joining the meeting late or leaving it early can review the videos to catch any missed information.

-We know that these classes are virtual but we would like for all participants to be fully clothed.
+We know that these classes are virtual, but we would like all participants to be fully clothed